stanwood/handbook/README.md

 - Upload a photo and a profile picture to Zeplin.
 - Use the same handle as in slack.

+## Toggl

+### Background
+We currently pay our freelancers and invoice our customers on an hourly rate and use Toggl to track time.

+### Guidelines
+For each project, we have 7 standard categories for time tracking.

+- `Client communication` is mainly used by project managers it involves everything around communicating with clients: Workshops, Client meetings, calls, ...

+- `Deployment` is time spent getting the app live: writing App Store descriptions, ...

+- `Internal communication` is time spend discussing with the team: office hours, Slack (time spent talking on Slack is tracked automatically), ...

+- `QA` is mostly used by the QA team and is everything that evolves around testing the app: smoke tests, general QA work, ...

+- `Test agency`  is used by the QA when they review the feedback received from our test agency

+- `Ticket review`  is time spent writing tickets, editing them, ...
+It is mainly used by project managers.

+Admin contains 9 categories:

+- `Accounting` is mostly used by the MD
+- `Invoicing` is for sending invoices.
+It is mainly used by the MD.
+- `Onboarding`  is used by Wookies (new employees/freelancers) during their first weeks for all the things they can't categorize: setting up accounts, ...
+- `Processes`  is used by leads for discussions about processes
+- `Squad discussion`  is used for everything around our transition to Squads: calls, discussions, ...
+- `Strategy`  is mainly used by leads for discussions about the company's strategy
+- `Weekly` is for weekly team calls
+- `Team Daily`  is used by the web team only for their calls

+Then, we have a few more categories

+- `CON - Content`  is for everything around content creation: social media posts, ...
+- `Internal Workshops`  is time spent in team workshops
+- `Recruiting`  is used for time spent interviewing candidates, replying to their emails, ...
+- `Sales`  is used for time spend optimizing our sales funnel, communication with leads, ... anything that can help us get new customers
+- `Training`  is for time spent learning a new skill: Udemy courses, masterclasses, ...

 ## Slack

 ### Background